In 2018 I spent a month living on a Buffalo Ranch in the Canadian Rockies and became friends with a singing cowboy named Leo.

 Crain's New York named our young company one of the "Best Places to Work" in 2015.
-If you're going to start a company, make it a great one.

 I moved from Seattle to NYC in 2014.
 My cofounders and I shared an apartment in Little Italy at 147 Mulberry Street.
-We had no customers, no employees, and no office.
-We had no idea how quickly that would all change.

 Boarding my flight to NYC, I was radioactive enough to set off dirty bomb detectors.
 I had to carry a note telling Homeland Security I wasn't a terrorist.

 In 2013 I got divorced.
 I spent nine months sleeping on a couch in my cofounder's living room.
+On most days, I didn't have enough money to buy myself lunch.

 I was also diagnosed with cancer in 2013.
 It was a tough year.